-Capito lives in Charleston with her husband, Charles L. Capito.
-They have three children: sons Charles (and his wife Laura) and Moore (and his wife Katie), and one daughter, Shelley.
+Born in Glen Dale in the Northern Panhandle, Shelley lives in Charleston with her husband, Charles L. Capito.
+They have three children: two sons, Charles (wife Laura) and Moore (wife Katie), and one daughter, Shelley.
 They have also been blessed with a grandson and a granddaughter.